Lawrence Ferlinghetti: Poetry

-Ferlinghetti published many of the Beat poets and is considered by some as a Beat poet as well.
-Yet Ferlinghetti did not consider himself to be a Beat poet, as he said in the 2013 documentary Ferlinghetti: Rebirth of Wonder: "Don't call me a Beat.
+Ferlinghetti published many of the Beat poets and is regarded by some as a Beat poet as well.
+But he did not consider himself a Beat poet, as he said in the 2013 documentary Ferlinghetti: Rebirth of Wonder: "Don't call me a Beat.
 I never was a Beat poet."

 Ferlinghetti penned much of his early poetry in the vein of T. S. Eliot.
 Ferlinghetti told poet and critic Jack Foley, "Everything I wrote sounded just like him."
-Yet, even in his poems inspired by Eliot such as Ferlinghetti's "Constantly Risking Absurdity," Ferlinghetti is ever the populist as he compares the poet first to a trapeze artist in a circus and then to a "little charleychaplin man."
+Yet even in his Eliot-inspired poems such as "Constantly Risking Absurdity", Ferlinghetti is ever the populist as he compares the poet first to a trapeze artist in a circus and then to a "little charleychaplin man."

 Critics have noted that Ferlinghetti's poetry often takes on a highly visual dimension as befits this poet who was also a painter.
-As the poet and critic Jack Foley states, Ferlinghetti's poems "tell little stories, make 'pictures'."
+As Jack Foley notes, Ferlinghetti's poems "tell little stories, make 'pictures'."
 Ferlinghetti as a poet paints with his words pictures full of color capturing the average American experience as seen in his poem "In Golden Gate Park that Day: "In Golden Gate Park that day/ a man and his wife were coming along/ ...
 He was wearing green suspenders ... while his wife was carrying a bunch of grapes."

 In the first poem in A Coney Island of the Mind entitled, "In Goya's Greatest Scenes, We Seem To See," Ferlinghetti describes with words the "suffering humanity" that Goya portrayed by brush in his paintings.
 Ferlinghetti concludes his poem with the recognition that "suffering humanity" today might be painted as average Americans drowning in the materialism: "on a freeway fifty lanes wide/ a concrete continent/ spaced with bland billboards/ illustrating imbecile illusions of happiness."